AJman14/MWI-Extensions/README.md

 To access your extensions: In the top-left of your game, click `Game` > `Manage Extensions`.

 ## Custom Styles
-A customizable theme that makes minor changes to several items throughout the game.
+A customizable theme that makes some nice changes throughout the game.
 I think you'll find the QoL tweaks to be pretty nice.
 Try it out!
 - Set your own colors in `Settings` > `Game`
   - Save and load your themes!
     - **Load**: `Ctrl`+`#` (0-9)
     - **Save**: `Ctrl`+`Shift`+`#`
     - **Reset**: `Ctrl`+`Shift`+`Alt`+`#`
+- Right-click a color picker to copy the current color to your clipboard
 - Skilling/combat items are more condensed
 - Moderator icons are now golden
   - Both moderator and admin icons have a slight glow